mike-plivo/ipfilter/README.md

 # IP Filter Package

-This package provides an IP filtering system using Redis as a backend for storing and managing rules.
+This package provides an in-memory IP filtering system.
 It allows for dynamic IP filtering based on a set of rules that can be easily managed and updated.

 ## Features

 - Allow or deny specific IP addresses or CIDR ranges
 - Automatic filtering of private and special IP ranges
-- Redis-backed rule storage for persistence and scalability
+- In-memory rule storage for fast access
-- Docker setup for easy testing and deployment
+- JSON serialization and deserialization of rules

 ## How It Works

 ### IP Filter Logic

-The IP filter works by maintaining a list of rules in Redis.
+The IP filter works by maintaining a list of rules in memory.
 Each rule consists of:

 - Action: "allow" or "deny"
 - Target: An IP address, CIDR range, or "all" (which applies to all IPs)
-- Position: The order in which the rule is applied

 When an IP address is checked against the filter:

+1. If there are no rules, all IPs are allowed.
-1. If the IP is a private or special address (e.g., loopback, multicast), it's automatically denied.
+2. If the IP is a private or special address (e.g., loopback, multicast), it's automatically denied.
-2. If there are no rules loaded from Redis, all IPs are allowed.
 3. Rules are checked in order.
 4. The first rule that matches the IP determines whether the IP is allowed or denied.
-5. If the IP matches a rule, no other rules are checked, even if next rules would have matched the IP as well.
+5. If the IP matches a rule, no other rules are checked.
 6. If the IP does not match any rule, the IP is denied by default.

 ### Private and Special IP Filtering